 Now is the time to start the succession planning process.

 Handing over the reins to your business can be difficult at best, painful and emotional at worst.
 For this reason, many business owners avoid even thinking about it.
 But leaving succession planning on the back burner could leave your business in a perilous spot.
-From identifying future leaders to developing a viable succession plan, our business and tax consultants can help you take the next step.
+From identifying future leaders to developing a viable succession plan, our business and tax consultants in Minneapolis & St. Paul can help you take the next step.

 What Does Succession Mean in Business?